ViniciusCestarii/modular-pets/README.md

 ## Overview

 Modular Pets is a comprehensive system designed to manage various aspects of a pet store or adoption center.
 The system is modular, allowing for easy customization and extension.
-It includes modules for managing pets, customers, adoptions, medical records, inventory, orders, shipping, notifications, and payments.
+It will include modules for managing pets, customers, adoptions, medical records, inventory, orders, shipping, notifications, and payments.

 ## Modules